What Will You Study

 At the end of this year, you can continue studying all three subjects – selecting the part of each single honours degree scheme that suits your abilities and ambitions.
 Alternatively, you can drop one subject and continue with a two subject degree.

-You spend the second year of your course at a prestigious North American university.
-Recent exchanges have been with the universities of Colorado, Florida, Georgia, Illinois, Miami, Oregon, British Columbia, Calgary and Toronto.
+If you are taking our Study Abroad degrees, you spend either the second or third year of your course at a prestigious university in Australia, Canada, New Zealand and the USA.
+Recent exchanges have been with the universities of Brisbane, British Columbia, Colorado, Florida, Georgia, Illinois, Maine, Oregon, Sydney, Toronto and Wellington.
 The marks gained in this year count towards your final degree assessment.